Concepts

 When your user opens a document...

-1. Your server will make an authenticated request to the Y-Sweet API using getOrCreateDocAndToken or getClientToken.
+2. Your server's auth endpoint will make a request to the Y-Sweet API using getOrCreateDocAndToken or getClientToken.
 Both these functions require a connection string to authenticate your request.

-2. getOrCreateDocAndToken or getClientToken will return a client token.
+3. getOrCreateDocAndToken or getClientToken will return a client token which is sent in the auth endpoint's response.

-3. Your client will use this client token to connect to the Y-Sweet server via a websocket connection that's managed on the client-side by YDocProvider.
+4. The YSweetProvider in your client will use this client token to connect to the Y-Sweet server via a websocket connection.

 Next Steps